Widukind/dlstats/ressources/database_scheme.rst

 A timestamp is built-in to the default MongoDB ObjectId.
 It serves as a field giving us the fetching date.
 A MongoDate translates transparently in a DateTime in python.

+Databases can have different schemas for practical purposes.
+In the end, we want each object to provide the same attributes as INSSE at the application level.

 INSEE
 =====